-5. Reflect

-- The student is able to assess her/his level of competence and is motivated to update missing competences. - The student has a critical attitude towards her/his role and discipline.
-The student is able to appraise the implications and limitations of her/his research design and results, and their relevance and contribution to current knowledge.
+- The graduate is able to identify, point out, discuss, and solve problems arising within a (group) project. - 5.
+The graduate possesses the learning skills that enable them to enter into a follow-up study with a largely self-directed or autonomous character.
+This means: - The graduate is able to assess their level of competence and is motivated to update missing competences. - The graduate has a constructive critical attitude towards their role and discipline.
+They are able to appraise the implications and limitations of their research design and results, and their relevance and contribution to current knowledge about and solution of health policy issues.